 Write Your Own Origin Story

 Everyone loves a good origin story.
 Like Superman, crash landing on Earth after his home planet is destroyed, just to fight for peace and justice.
-We’re not saying you’ll have as cool an origin story like Superman, but the point is that people enjoy learning how you got to where you are today.
+We’re not saying your origin story has to be out of this world, but the point is that people enjoy learning how you got to where you are today.

 What made you or your team want to create this brand?
 How did you end up there?
 It might sound like a simple, almost pointless step, but people will want to find ways they can relate to your company.
 Tie in your brand manifesto with what brought you to that point, and it’ll make for a more resounding, authentic voice.